2005 Notre Dame Fighting Irish football team: Fiesta Bowl

-Post-season
+After the season

 Notre Dame records

 By the end of the season, the 2005 team set 47 Notre Dame team and individual records.
 The team set 11 season records, including most points (440) and most offensive yards (5728).
 Four players set individual season records, including Jeff Samardzija's touchdown receptions (15), Brady Quinn's touchdown passes (32), Darius Walker's receptions by a running back (43), and D. J. Fitzpatrick's PATs (52).
 Seven individual game records were set, including Quinn's touchdown passes (6) and Maurice Stovall's receptions (14).
 Samardzija set a record with 8 consecutive touchdown catches, Walker another record with four consecutive 100-yard rushing games, and Quinn's record of 16 consecutive games with a touchdown pass that began in 2004 and ended in the Fiesta Bowl.
 With his records this season, Quinn holds 30 Notre Dame individual records, including games with 300-yards passing (5) becoming the only Irish player to throw for 400-yards in a game more than once.